The application deadline for the 2014 Dinah Eng Leadership Fellowship has passed.

-Fellows receive up to $1,000 for leadership or management development courses (or up to $400 for the 2014 AAJA Executive Leadership Program Introductory Session).
+Fellows receive up to $1,000 for leadership or management development courses (or financial aid towards attending the 2014 AAJA Executive Leadership Program Introductory Session).
 Fellowships are to be applied to event/seminar registration fees and, if applicable, can assist with travel, meals and hotel expenses.

 To qualify for the Dinah Eng Leadership Fellowship, each applicant must be:

 - An AAJA 2014 member

 - In a management position or demonstrate managerial potential

 Note: Candidates must commit to submitting a post for the AAJA website at the end of their training experience about how the fellowship advanced them along their management path.

 The application deadline has passed.

 Questions?
 Contact Justin Seiter at 415-346-2051, ext.
 107 or email@example.com.